fitbrownman/fitbrownman/README.md

 - 👋 Hi, I’m @fitbrownman.
-I am in 12th grade
 - 👀 I’m interested in coding and sports
 - 🌱 I’m currently learning python, web development and C++
 - 💞️ I’m looking to collaborate on ...